offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Sketching/Construction Geometry_TOPIC
 ```

-The color and line style changes based on the type of projected element and the state of the overall sketch.
+The color and line style changes !!based!! on the type of projected element and the state of the overall sketch.
 The screenshot below shows the default colors used by FreeCAD for the various types and states.

 ![FreeCAD Sketcher workbench element colors](freecad_sketcher_element_colors.png)